jurihock/stftPitchShiftPlugin/README.md

 ```

 On macOS, you will also have to deal with the [Gatekeeper](https://support.apple.com/HT202491),
-in order to execute the standalone app or to use the plugin in your DAW.
+in order to execute the standalone app or to use the AU or VST3 plugin in your DAW.

 ### Build from source code

-Since the project is based on CMake, it can be compiled in the same way on any of the supported operating systems.
+Since the project is based on _CMake_, it can be compiled in the same way on any of the supported operating systems.

 Please read the official JUCE [documentation](https://github.com/juce-framework/JUCE/blob/master/docs/CMake%20API.md) and the included script files: